Eben60/LabVIEW0.jl/README.md

 For details of usage, see the [Julia Scripts Advice](docs/src/writing_Julia_scripts.md) page as well  [Examples](docs/src/example_descriptions.md) page.
 See also [Installation Advice](docs/src/installation_advise.md).

-Currently, LV part has been tested on Windows only.
+Currently, LV part of the package has been tested on Windows only.
 For other plattforms, some minor changes could be necessary.
 Julia part (mostly separated into [LVServer](https://github.com/Eben60/LVServer.jl)), should work equally on all plattforms.